-Board Governance Dimensions: Which Correlate Most with Positive Organizational Outcomes?
+Board Impact.
+Which Correlate Most with Positive Organizational Outcomes?

 Beyond fulfilling a compliance requirement, board evaluations can be a great tool for helping boards elevate the value they contribute to the organizations they govern.
 The process for conducting board evaluations usually involves a survey of directors with questions about a range of governance practices.
 In constructing RHR International’s Board Development Survey, we took this approach a step further as a complement to our interview-based method: we correlated items with board member ratings of key organizational performance dimensions such as market share, profitability, employee engagement, and quality of products and services.*

 So which items correlated most highly with ratings of those key organizational performance dimensions?
 The answer: the ones pertaining to the partnership between the board and CEO.
 In particular, the items concerning CEO compensation, candid and open communication, and effective partnership built on trust had the strongest relationships with these performance outcomes.
 Here are the three most important things we found:

 - CEO Compensation: When the board believes that CEO compensation is well aligned with shareholder interests, the organization is more likely to be rated by board members as higher in profitability (r =.40), quality of products and services (r = .34), and employee engagement (r = .33).

 - Communication: When the CEO communicates more candidly and openly with senior management and the board, the organization is more likely to be rated by directors to have stronger employee engagement (r = .26) and profitability (r = .25).

 - Trust: When CEO/board partnerships are fundamentally based on trust, the organization is more likely to be rated higher in profitability (r = .28) and employee engagement (r = .27).